dbosomworth/rust-ggez-conway/readme.md

-# Conway's game of Life in Rust and ggez
+# Conway's Game of Life in Rust and ggez

 This is a simple implementation of conways game of life using rust and ggez.